Coming Soon!

 Partners:

-Vietnam faces similar challenges of forest degradation and biodiversity loss.
-Lam Dong Province, located in Vietnam’s Central Highlands, has long been recognised as a biodiversity hotspot.
-However, areas like Da Lat—a main tourist attraction—have experienced continuous woodland degradation due to rapid economic development, including conversion of land for livestock farming, horticulture, and vegetable cultivation.
-To address this, the project supports a community-based afforestation and reforestation initiative.
-Leveraging local experts such as ornithologists, mycologists, and other scientists working they seek to integrate the construction of a complete forest ecosystem whilst generating economic incentives for local communities
+Like Thailand, Vietnam faces similar challenges of forest degradation and biodiversity loss.
+Located in the country’s Central Highlands, Lam Dong Province has long been recognised as a biodiversity hotspot.
+However, areas like Da Lat—a main tourist attraction—have experienced continuous woodland degradation due to rapid economic development.
+Land has been converted for everything from livestock farming and horticulture to vegetable cultivation.

 Project Features

-• In Vietnam, two pilot sites were established to demonstrate the use of mycorrhizal fungi to restore native pine forests.
-The project also supported forest communities by developing eco-tourism activities such as bird-watching and mushroom-picking.
-Villagers were trained as tour guides to generate income and enhance local community participation in afforestation and forest protection;
+• Similarly in Vietnam, 2 pilot sites were established to demonstrate the use of mycorrhizal fungi for the restoration of native pine forests.
+To boost local livelihoods as well, this initiative supported the forest communities through developing eco-tourism activities.
+Villagers were trained as tour guides for pursuits like bird-watching and mushroom-picking.
+The goal of this dual-focus was to encourage greater community participation in afforestation and forest protection, given the potential to generate additional income streams for locals.

 Project Outcomes

-• In the highland areas of Vietnam, a large number of pine forest mushrooms were found, including samples of 87 different species of Boletus edulis.
-These were scientifically analyzed, finding that that 26 species of ectomycorrhizal fungi were suitable to be used as inoculants;
+• In Vietnam’s highlands, a large number of pine forest mushrooms were found, including samples of 87 different species of Boletus edulis.
+Scientific analysis was able to identify 26 species of ectomycorrhizal fungi that were suitable as inoculants.

 Scroll to Top